rsms/tspkg/README.md

 Creates small, fast and easily-distributable packages from TypeScript projects.

+- Produces a single JavaScript file along with a source map and optional TypeScript declaration file
 - Conventions over configuration — "just works" with existing TypeScript projects
 - Advanced dead-code elimination
 - Constant folding
 - Import/export elimination
 - Eliding or elimination of package-internal modules
+- Product JS file can be loaded in any JS environment:
+  - CommonJS (Nodejs et al) through `exports` and with `require`
+  - AMD through `define`
+  - Any other environment through `this[<pkg-name>] = <pkg-object>`

 Example of constant-folding & DCE working together: